gkraften/P-Uppgift/README.md

   def is_empty(self, row, col):
     '''Returns whether the cell at row row and column col is empty or not'''

+  def is_full(self):
+    '''Returns whether the board has been filled or not.'''

   def place(self, type, row, col):
     '''Places a piece of color type at row row and column col. If the cell is occupied or if no pieces are flipped an exception will be raised.
     Returns a list of all pieces that were flipped.

+class Reversi:
+  '''A class representing a game of reversi.'''

+  def __init__(self, board):
+    '''Initializes a game using board board of type Board.
+The color that starts is randomized.'''

+  def set_turn(self, type):
+    '''Sets whose turn it is.'''

+  def place(self, row, col):
+    '''Places a piece of same type as whose turn it currently is at row row and column col. Raises the same exceptions as Board.place.'''

+  def pass(self):
+    '''Lets the color whose turn it currently is to pass its turn.'''

+  def winner(self):
+    '''If both players have passed their turn or if the board is full the color that has most pieces is returned.
+If no one has won yet, None is returned.'''
 ```